 Loutzenheiser said adequate training and support also are needed.

-Lisk said there is a “he-man mentality” in the industry that must be addressed, adding that employees taking on things they shouldn’t because of the attitude that there are “no babies in this industry.”
+A “he-man mentality” in the industry must be addressed, Lisk said, adding that employees takie on things they shouldn’t because they believe there are “no babies in this industry.”

 Lisk cited the city of Corpus Christi, Texas, which saw a 250 percent return on its investment in Lytx’s technology in two years largely in light of a reduction in liability claims.